 In one collaboration between a Native community and a research center, community members determined the degree to which their culture and traditions would be included in the project.
 Both community members and researchers took different sections of the grant to write, with all contributing equally to the final product.
 Research partners provided technical assistance whenever needed during the grant writing process, facilitating the community's capacity to write grants on their own in the future.
 The community gained approval for the project by consulting with the elders and tribal leaders.
-The researchers learned the approval process through the institutional IRB.
+The researchers learned the approval process in the community while the community members learned the approval process through the institutional IRB.
 This process helped build capacity for the community and for the researchers.
 It also instilled a sense of pride and ownership that carried the project forward even after funding ended.